EdLWEISS186/dac-dual-node-cgnat-setup/DAC-Contributions/dac-wallet-intelligence-layer/wallet-intelligence-layer-v1/README.md

 ### Initial Interface

 Default interface state before a wallet check is executed.
+This view includes the five pipeline cards and the GitHub project button.

 ![Initial Interface](assets/InitialInterface.png)